 Register if you're self-employed

 Register by 5 October in your business’s second tax year.
-You could be fined if you don’t.
+You could be fined if you do not.

-You’ll need to find your 10-digit Unique Taxpayer Reference (UTR) from when you registered for Self Assessment previously.
+You’ll need your 10-digit Unique Taxpayer Reference (UTR) from when you registered before.
+You can find your UTR if you do not know it.

-- get a letter with your 10-digit Unique Taxpayer Reference (UTR)
+- send you a letter with your 10-digit Unique Taxpayer Reference (UTR)

-- be enrolled for the Self Assessment online service at the same time
+- set up your account for the Self Assessment online service

-You’ll also get a letter within 10 working days (21 days if you’re abroad) with an activation code.
-You’ll need this when you first log in to your online account.
-You can replace an activation code if you don’t receive it or you lose it.
+You’ll get a letter within 10 working days (21 days if you’re abroad) with an activation code for your online account.
+You’ll need this the first time you sign in.
+You can get a new activation code if you do not receive it or you lose it.

 Other ways to register

 You can fill this form on-screen then print off and post to HMRC.
-You’ll need to have all your information ready as you can’t save a partly completed form.
+You’ll need to have all your information ready as you cannot save a partly completed form.

 If you’re using an older browser, for example Internet Explorer 8, you’ll need to update it or use a different browser.
 Find out more about browsers.